grafana/grafana/docs/sources/administration/configuration.md

 ### isolation_level

-Database drivers may support different transaction isolation levels.
-Currently, only "mysql" driver supports isolation levels.
-If the value is empty - driver's default isolation level is applied.
-For "mysql" use "READ-UNCOMMITTED", "READ-COMMITTED", "REPEATABLE-READ" or "SERIALIZABLE".
+Only the MySQL driver supports isolation levels in Grafana.
+In case the value is empty, the driver's default isolation level is applied.
+Available options are "READ-UNCOMMITTED", "READ-COMMITTED", "REPEATABLE-READ" or "SERIALIZABLE".

 ### ca_cert_path